LANAP Gum Laser Treatment- Fort Lauderdale, FL

 Most dental insurance has a deductible for periodontal treatment.
 During a benefit period, you will have to satisfy a portion of your dental bill before your benefit plan will contribute to any of the cost of periodontal treatment.
 Your insurance plan information will describe how your deductible works.
 Plans do vary on this subject.
 For instance, some dental plans will apply the deductible to diagnostic or preventive treatments, and others may not.

-What Are The Benefits of LANAP (Laser Periodontics)
+What Are The Benefits of LANAP Laser Gum therapy

 - LANAP method removes plaque and diseased tissue from the affected gum pocket, leaving healthy tissue intact